-Figure 68 : Target market design for Princess Elisabeth Island Offshore Bidding Zone
+Figure 71: Target market design for the hybrid set-up of the Princess Elisabeth Island

 When it comes to the integration of a hybrid grid design into electricity markets, two models can be considered:

 - The home market model: in this conventional arrangement, the offshore RES generation commercially and physically feeds into its home market, i.e. into the grid of the same country in whose territorial waters or Exclusive Economic Zone (EEZ) the park is located; - 2.
 The Offshore Bidding Zone (OBZ) model: in which the offshore RES generation is situated in a separate bidding zone, being physically connected to several markets.
 This ensures that RES generation can flow to where it is needed and can be fully integrated into the market by simultaneously integrating renewable energy and using cross-border interconnections for trade.